Introduction

 - High Strength: Cast iron provides high compressive strength, which suits load bearing structures in the construction as well as in the machinery.

-- Excellent Wear Resistance: Specific types of cast iron, for instance gray cast iron and white cast iron, have the best resistance to wear and they work excellently for the components which are exposed to abrasive wear.
+- Excellent Wear Resistance: Metallurgists often choose specific types of cast iron, such as gray cast iron and white cast iron, for components exposed to abrasive wear because these materials resist wear exceptionally well.

 - Good Machinability: Gray cast iron is almost unparalleled in machinability, making complex shapes and complex components quite easy to produce.